—A Research Piece for Scholars—

 It is difficult to know whether Wilde actually had such a coat tailored.
 Given his penchant for fanciful tales, it is possible that his coat just happened to have the look of a cello, and the dream was just a story he spun for our diarist.
 This seems equally plausible as the cello coat was not remarked upon elsewhere at the time.
 I shall leave interpretation to artistic license.

-[Addendum: More research suggests he did.
+[Addendum: More research suggests that Wilde did in fact have such a coat specially made.
 See Cello Encore]

 Find the Lady